prycing/prycing-docs/docs/Integrations/Channable/access.md

 ## Steps to Add Prycing Support

 1. Log in to your Channable account
-2. Click on your account name in the top right corner
+2. Click on "Company details" in the left-hand side menu
-3. Select "Users" from the dropdown menu
+3. Select "Manage access" from the submenu
 4. Click the "Invite user" button
 5. Enter the following details:
    - Email: support@prycing.eu